AL-SAFWAN/MazeGameJS/README.md

 - For running -> hold shift
 - For Shooting -> press space “also the action”
 - The Silver items -> Treasure
-- The Red box -> Treat
+- The Red box -> Threat
 - Go through each of the room, until you find the exit.
 - The exit room is green.
 - If you have a low GPU, then re-size the window smaller.
 This would reduce the graphic